michaelawyu/tekton-examples/tasks/io.md

-As explained earlier, in this scenario you will run a number of tests on an app.
-To complete this task, Tekton must retrieve the source code of the app first as an input.
+As explained earlier, in this scenario you will run a number of tests on a client app.
+To achieve this, Tekton must first retrieve the source code of the app as an input.

 Tekton supports the following resource types as inputs and outputs: